-After all these years, there are so many people who still post questions on forums and social media how to create a good blog post.
-The questions are usually about whether writing blog posts is a waste of time, if blog posts are even relevant anymore, how to find hot topics, post length, how to find photos, and of course SEO.
+After all these years, there are so many people who still post questions on forums and social media asking for advice about how to create a good blog post.
+The questions are usually about whether writing blogging is a waste of time, if blog posts are even relevant anymore, how to find hot topics, post length, how to find photos, and of course SEO.

 I’ve talked with my clients and presented in workshops on this topic for as many years as the word blog has been in existence.
-So, I use this post as my main answer to the question as it has been evolving as a post originally made in 2012.
+So, I update this post once or twice a year as my main answer to the question as it has been evolving as a post originally made in 2012.

 If you have any questions related to this post, please add them to the comments area below and I will be happy to reply…for free…in a written form to your comments.
 You can also LIKE our Facebook page where I will also gladly respond to your questions.